eddyluursema/modeltrain/DR4018/Preset1/README.md

 ![look at](./images/TabInterfaceSG7Preset1.png)

 * ❗ **Check the box 'Pair gates' on**
-* Click on the signal sg7 in the RocRail interface several times
+* Click on the signal sg7 in the RocRail interface several times.
+The signal we go through the aspects RED< YELLOW and GREEN.
 * Look at the test DR4018 and the logging

 **Using preset 1 has the advantage of not wasting an extra output to a superfluous white light.
 Unfortunately having 5 3-colour signals leaves 1output unused.
 Consider: put 4 3-colour signals and 2 switches on 1 DR4018.**